 Checklist block

-The checklist’s text and number of uncompleted tasks (if any) will also show in the resource center launcher:
+The checklist’s text and number of tasks not yet completed (if any) will also show in the Resource Center launcher.

-If you don’t include a Checklist block in your resource center, the checklist will work stand-alone and be displayed next to your resource center by default:
+If you don’t include a checklist block in your Resource Center, the checklist will work stand-alone and be displayed next to your Resource Center by default.
+You can also embed checklists in your app to provide a different on-brand experience for your users.

 List of flows/checklists block

 The List of flows/checklists block enables your users to find and start flows and checklists on demand.
-When users click it, it’ll show a searchable list of flows:
+When users click it, it will show a searchable list of flows.

-If you click the block in the builder, you can edit its icon and name, and select which content items should be listed:
+If you click the block in the builder, you can edit its icon and name, and select which content items will be listed.

-Note: Content items are by default not included in the resource center.
+Note: Flows/Checklists are not included by default in this block.
 You must add each individual item you want to list.
-This is to avoid exposing secret content inadvertently.
+This avoids the possibility of exposing restricted content inadvertently.

-You can either let the list be sorted alphabetically, or switch from Sort alphabetically to Sort manually and drag and drop items to reorder.
+You can either sort the list alphabetically or switch from Sort alphabetically to Sort manually and drag and drop items to reorder.

-You can optionally override the public names of items in the resource center.
-Go to an item’s builder, click Show advanced settings and look for Public name in resource center.
+You can optionally override the public names of items in the Resource Center.
+Open an item’s builder, click Show advanced settings, and look for Public name in Resource Center.
+Enter the desired public-facing title.

 Knowledge base block